DataDog/documentation/content/en/tests/test_impact_analysis/setup/python.md

 ## Setup

-### Test Visibility
+### Test Optimization

-Prior to setting up Intelligent Test Runner, set up [Test Visibility for Python][1].
+Prior to setting up Test Impact Analysis, set up [Test Optimization for Python][1].
 If you are reporting data through the Agent, use v6.40 and later or v7.40 and later.

 {{% ci-itr-activation-instructions %}}

 ### Required dependencies

-The Intelligent Test Runner requires the [`coverage` package][2].
+Test Impact Analysis requires the [`coverage` package][2].

 Install the package in your CI test environment by specifying it in the relevant requirements file, for example, or using `pip`: